 Below is a snapshot of the AUD/USD, one of the pairs traded in the portfolio.

 Looking back all these years had I known who to follow, or have someone to help me along the way would’ve saved me countless hours, scratching my head looking for answers.

 If you are profitable, fantastic, keep at it.
 If you are not, look in the mirror, stop what you’re doing and GET SOME HELP from a professional.
 It doesn’t have to be the guys at Trade View.

 - Find someone you can relate to, resonate with and understand.
 There is no point getting help from someone who does not know who you are, where you’re at with trading, and where you want to be.

 - Make sure they actually trade day in day out, as opposed to the “educators” out there.
 If they are not risking their own money, they have nothing to lose.
 They only stand to gain by taking your money.

 When it all comes down to it I really do think the secret is this:

 “Those who want it will find a way.
 Those who don’t will find an excuse”

 What are your future Goals?

-The main goal now is to build a vast diversified portfolio of strategies on top of those I currently trade, towards trading a large hedge fund, and help those who want it enough to become professional traders.
+The main goal now is to build a more diversified portfolio of automated strategies, towards trading a large hedge fund, and help those who have the same goal.